Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: Vector mean estimation under general norms

-Under assumption \eqref{eq:normrhobound}, the bound obtained in Theorem \ref{thm:generalnorm} is optimal as it matches the lower bound \eqref{eq:lecuelowerbound}.
-Moreover, it is the first one to obtain a complexity term depending on the Gaussian width for general norms.
-It is also fundamentally different from the bounds in \cite{Minsker2015, Joly2017, Lugosi2019a, Lugosi2021, Lugosi2019, Depersin2021, OliveiraResende} as it approaches the problem obtaining a Gaussian approximation instead of uniformly bounding the supremum over $\sF$ with high probability.
+When its assumption on $\alpha$ holds, Theorem \ref{thm:generalnorm} is optimal, as it matches the theoretical lower bound in \eqref{eq:lecuelowerbound}.
+Moreover, this is the first result to feature a complexity term governed by the Gaussian width for general norms.
+Methodologically, Theorem \ref{thm:generalnorm} departs fundamentally from prior work \cite{Minsker2015, Joly2017, Lugosi2019a, Lugosi2021, Lugosi2019, Depersin2021, OliveiraResende}.
+Rather than deriving uniform high-probability bounds for the supremum over $\sF$, our analysis tackles the problem by establishing a Gaussian approximation.
+Unlike previous results that allow a fixed contamination proportion $\eps \in [0,c)$, Theorem \ref{thm:generalnorm} requires $\eps$ to vanish.
+By Lemma \ref{lemma:epsbound}, this is a fundamental limitation of the Gaussian approximation approach.